Get to know the 7 bands coming to Underground Sound series at Beaver Creek

 'Now here I am traveling through Colorado, living on the road just trying to survive'

 The Underground Sound series at the Vilar Performing Arts Center celebrates 10 years of musical discovery at Beaver Creek this year, starting Saturday, Oct.
-5. Past performers have included Brandi Carlile, Elephant Revival and Lukas Nelson, among others.
+5. Past performers have included Brandi Carlile, Elephant Revival, Mandolin Orange and Lukas Nelson, among others.

 The seven-show series runs through the shoulder season, bringing in a variety of styles and genres.
 The Underground Sound Pass costs $125 and includes a drink at each show.
 The passes are transferable, so it’s OK to share with co-workers or friends.
 Kicking off the Underground Sound series this year is a free launch party on Sept.
 26, featuring Fort Collins-based The Patti Fiasco playing a soulful brand of rock ‘n’ roll with rockabilly, blues and ballads.